It is a tumor, generally benign, that occurs in the glandular tissue of various organs.

 Fibroadenomas of the breast usually appear in young women, even teenagers.

-In adult women, mammary adenomas generally decrease in size over time, however in adolescents they tend to grow.
+In adult women, mammary adenomas generally decrease in size over time; however, they tend to grow in adolescents.

 The causes of breast adenomas are still unknown.